xunker/vexillogram/README.md

 ### Elements

 * Border/bordure
-* Canton
-  - File present but not tested
 * Impale/Impaled
   1. (v) In heraldry a term for the marshalling of (or having earlier marshalled) two sets of arms side-by-side on a shield or banner of arms to indicate marriage or alliance – empale (see also ‘banner of arms’, ‘coat of arms 2)’, ‘dimidiated’, ‘entire 1)’, ‘escutcheon of pretence 2), ‘marshalling’, ‘point-in-point’, ‘quarter the arms’ and ‘quartering 1)’)
   2. (v) On flags as above, but the images placed on a flag need not be arms as defined herein.